wirt-ee/wirt-ee.github.io/docs/varia/DIY/3d/index.md

 * Coat the print bead with Aquastop.
 With a heated bead, this thing sticks and lasts for years.
 * Get a box around your printer.
 * Use a text-based OpenScad modeller because the design is the code, and LLMs are extremely helpful with code.
-* Use a piece of soft wire and Inescape to perform reverse engineering of complex shapes without a scanner.
+* Use a piece of soft wire and Inkscape to perform reverse engineering of complex shapes without a scanner.

+---

+*If you attempt any of this, it is at your own [risk](../disclaimer/index.md).*